MicroEJ/docs/PlatformDeveloperGuide/imageGenerator.rst

 The Image Generator manages two configuration files when the External Resources Loader is enabled.
-The first configuration file lists the images which will be stored as internal resources with the MicroEJ application.
+The first configuration file lists the images which will be stored as internal resources with the MicroEJ Application.
 The second file lists the images the Image Generator must convert and store in the External Resource Loader output directory.
 It is the BSP's responsibility to load the converted images into an external memory.